 For over 3,500 years, various strains of cannabis (medical marijuana) have been among the most widely used medicinal plants.
 Medical uses of cannabis include conjunctive treatments for physical and mental illnesses.
 Symptoms of numerous illnesses can be controlled, bringing effective relief and significantly improving the quality of life and functionality of the patient.
-Cannabis is also a stress reducer, expectorant, and topical antibiotic. lt can be a safe and effective alternative to pharmaceuticals such as Demerol, Valium and Morphine.
+Cannabis is also a stress reducer, expectorant, and topical antibiotic. it can be a safe and effective alternative to pharmaceuticals such as Demerol, Valium, and Morphine.
 Cannabis has no drug effect.
 It is a nut-like fruit that contains eight proteins in excellent nutritional balance plus essential fatty acids that bolster the immune system.

 Cannabis, when ingested safely, is one of the most useful medicines for a range of conditions:

 AIDS/HIV – Cannabis greatly benefits those affected by a compromised immune system.
 It is a smooth muscle relaxant. lt stops nausea, stimulates the appetite, helps hot flashes, and enables folks to eat and maintain their normal body weights.

 Atherosclerosis and Strokes – ingested, Cannabis protects against heart attacks, Alzheimer’s and other dementias.

 Anorexia – Cannabis dehydrates the mouth, stimulates appetite and enhances flavors and tastes.